 Provenance: From a Private Dallas Collection.

 Dimensions: 26″ Tall with a diameter of 7″ at its widest.

 Condition: Fairly substantial repair to the very top section above the upper bronze mount.
-Not very noticeable with shade.
+Finial is loose fitting and one of chain pulls/toggles is stuck in the on position.
+Repair is not very noticeable with shade.
 Price reduced accordingly.